aherbert/gdsc-smlm/docs/model_plugins.rst

 #.
 If converged then stop.
 #.
 Else go to 4.

-Steps 1-3 correspond to ``Benchmark Spot Fit``, ``Benchmark Filter Analysis`` and ``Benchmark Filter Parameters`` plugins.
+Steps 1-3 correspond to the ``Benchmark Spot Fit``, ``Benchmark Filter Analysis`` and ``Benchmark Filter Parameters`` plugins.
 The plugins are run interactively to collect settings on the first invocation.
 Step 1 is only run if the benchmark fitting results are not available for the current simulation, otherwise the current fit results are used.
 Step 4 is an optional step to ensure the filter is optimal for the current fit results before refitting the spot data.
 Without this option only a single optimisation of the filter is performed per refit of the spot data.

 The convergence is measured using: